hamdaan19/mav_precision_landing/README.md

 ![gazebo simulation](/img/photo1.jpg "Gazebo Simulation with rotors_simulator")
 ![disparity and raw image from VI sensor](/img/photo2.jpg "Disparity and raw image from VI sensor")

-This repository contains code for autonomous precision landing for micro aerial vehicles.
-It has been tested on ROS-Noetic.
+This repository contains code for autonomous precision landing for Unmanned Aerial Vehicles.
+It has been simulated and tested on ROS-Noetic with the help of RotorS Simulator developed by ETH-ASL.
+The framework works on the basis of detecting an AR marker in the vicinity, estimating the position of the marker and finally planning its approach for landing.

 ### Demo Video